muhzin32/SMS-SPAM-DETECTION-USING-DEEP-LEARNING/README.md

 pip install -r requirements.txt

 ## Model Architecture
-The deep learning model architecture is defined in the model.py file.
+The deep learning model architecture is defined in the spam_detection.sav file.
 You can customize the architecture or experiment with different models to improve performance.

 ## Results
 Details about the model's performance on the test set, including accuracy, precision, recall, and F1 score, can be found in the results directory.